Home - Salad - Orzo Pasta Salad with Asparagus

 A vibrant and delicious orzo pasta salad with vegetables, feta cheese and lemon vinaigrette.

-Whenever you need an easy dish to bring to a potluck or want a make-ahead lunch during the week, this orzo pasta salad recipe is here for you!
+Whenever you need an easy dish to bring to a potluck or want something you can eat for lunch during the week (that isn’t this chicken pasta salad), orzo pasta salad is here for you!

-We’re all trying to add more healthy bang-for-the-buck ingredients to the plate.
-Enter orzo salad.
+We’re all trying to add more wholesome, bang-for-the-buck ingredients to the plate.
+Enter my lemony orzo salad that’s proudly Mediterranean in spirit.

-This salad has a lot going on, with a nice balance of orzo pasta, vegetables, fresh herbs and creamy feta cheese, combined with a lemony cumin-spiced vinaigrette dressing.
+I love salads that have a lot going on, with the perfect ratio of orzo pasta, vegetables, fresh herbs and creamy feta cheese, all combined with a lemony cumin-spiced vinaigrette dressing.

 Ingredients you need to make orzo pasta salad:

-This recipe plays up the Greek flavor profile of orzo easy to find pantry ingredients from the grocery store:
+Orzo pasta salad with feta plays up Greek-inspired flavor profiles, using easy to find pantry ingredients from the grocery store.

 • Orzo pasta